gerardllorach/audiovisualdubbedMST/README.md

 You will need a computer, a camera, a microphone and probably a sound mixing table/handheld recorder.
 Each setup will depend on the equipment that you have available.
 We propose a setup with a mirrorless camera (sony alpha 7), a shotgun microphone and a handheld recorder (Zoom H6).

 ### Audio routing
 The camera needs to record two audio inputs at the same time: one from the talker (captured by the shotgun microphone) and another one from the computer, where the original audio is being played.
-Because most cameras have one audio input, the Zoom H6 will mix the captured audio and the computer audio.
-The line out of the Zoom H6 will be connected to the audio input of the camera.
-The shotun microphone will be connected to the Zoom H6 channel 1 and the computer audio to the Zoom H6 channel 2.
+Because most cameras have one audio input, the microphone audio and the computer audio will be stored in the left and rigth channel of the camera audio input.
+This will be done with a mono-to-stereo cable that mixes two mono signals into a stereo (Hosa YMM261).
+The shotun microphone will be connected to the Zoom H6 and the line out of the Zoom H6 will be connected to one of the audio inputs of the mono-to-stereo cable (Hosa YMM261).
 The computer will have two audio outputs from the headphone output.
 You can achieve that with a jack splitter.
-One of the outputs will be connected to the Zoom H6, as mentioned before, and the other will be connected to the earphones that the talker will use.
-You can also use an external sound card to do that.
+One of the outputs will be connected to remaining audio input of the mono-to-stereo cable (Hosa YMM261) and the other will be connected to the earphones that the talker will use.
 The final connections should look like this:
 - Microphone -> (XRL female -- XRL male) <- Zoom input channel 1
+- Zoom line out -> (3.5mm jack male -- 3.5mm jack male) <- Mono-to-stereo cable input 1
-- Computer audio output -> (3.5mm jack splitter male -- 3.5mm jack splitter female 1 -- 3.5mm jack male -- 6.35mm jack male) <- Zoom input channel 2
+- Computer audio output -> (3.5mm jack splitter male -- 3.5mm jack splitter female 1 -- 3.5mm jack male -- 3.5mm jack male) <- Mono-to-stereo cable input 2
 - Computer audio output -> (3.5mm jack splitter male -- 3.5mm jack splitter female 2) <- earphone to the talker
-- Zoom line out -> (3.5mm jack male -- 3.5mm jack male) <- Camera audio input
+- Mono-to-stereo cable output -> <- Camera audio input

-According to this setup, you will need the following cables: a XRL cable (female-male), a 3.5mm jack splitter (1 male-2 female), a jack from mini to normal (3.5mm jack male - 6.35mm jack male), and a 3.5mm jack (male-male).
+According to this setup, you will need the following cables: a XRL cable (female-male), two 3.5mm jacks (male-male), a 3.5mm jack splitter (1 male-2 female), and a mono-to-stereo 3.5mm jack (2 female-1 male).
 You will probably need an extension cable for the earphones (3.5mm jack male-female).

 ### Recording settings
 - Camera: